lestatk0/nginx/readme.md

 * 0.00 means there's no traffic on the proc at all
 * 1.00 means the proc is exactly at capacity
 * over 1.00 means there's overflow
-In our case traffik of system was increased during last 15 minutes
+In our case traffik on system was increased during last 15 minutes

 ***
 ###Report table